 - a) the name of the excipient and grade if applicable, - b) the organisation's name and address, - c) the batch number, - d) any special storage conditions, if applicable.

-8.5.3 Property belonging to customers or external providers
+8.5.3 Property belonging to customers or external providers No additional requirements.

 8.5.4 Preservation